confluentinc/ksql/docs/tutorials/clickstream-docker.rst

             -f '\nKey  : %k\t\nValue: %s\n' \
             -t clickstream

-*If you get the message `Broker: Leader not available` then try again after a moment, as the demo is still starting up.*
+*If you get the message `Broker: Leader not available`, try again after a moment, as the demo is still starting up.*

 This will stop after ten messages, and your output should resemble: